 After being introduced to Cosmedix in my late 20’s I haven’t really looked back at my terrible skincare habits.
 I was never washing my face.
 Maybe in the shower with something from the drugstore.
 And I wasn’t using any sort of toner, serum or anti-aging products.
 I would get horribly clogged pores on my forehead and develop small flesh colored bumps in the summer.
 And in the winter, my pores on my nose would be black and full of dead skin.
 Not pretty, I promise.

-Since I’ve been using Cosmedix for a few years, and chatting extensively with Ryan, their lead educator and aesthetician, I feel like I found my other passion.
+Since I’ve been using Cosmedix for a few years, and learning so much more about skincare and ingredients, I feel like I found my other passion.
 Skincare!
 I’ve been saying lately that if I ever needed to quit the blog and find another job, I think I’d become an aesthetician.
 I just love talking about skincare, I love seeing the transformation and I love learning about it.

 “I regret taking such good care of my skin” – said no one ever